MaidSafe’s SAFE Network in 90 seconds

-It’s free to browse this new internet — currently using the Peruse browser available here, and likely with a simple browser extension in the future — but you’ll pay a nominal amount (fractions of pennies) for uploading data.
+It’s free to browse this new internet — currently using the SAFE Browser available here, and likely with a simple browser extension in the future — but you’ll pay a nominal amount (fractions of pennies) for uploading data.
 You’ll also get paid for hosting other people’s data; assuming you offer up enough storage, the fees cancel out and you end up with unlimited cloud backup for all of your files.

 The coolest thing, in my opinion, is that people who create apps for this network will get paid simply based on the usage of those apps.
 To quote a recent new hire: